unattended-ch/ytdlg/.github/ISSUE_TEMPLATE/bug_report.md

 URL :

 **Screenshots**
-Attach all dataXXX.*and a screenshot of your config page in a .zip file.
+Attach all dataXXX.* files and a screenshot of your config page in a .zip file.